Alnykin/Enterprise-Security-Homelab-Project/README.md

 # Enterprise Security Homelab Project

 ## Overview
 This project focused on building a virtualized homelab simulating the core components of a corporate network.
 The goal was to  develop hands-on experience with enterprise infrastructure, identity management, endpoint administration, centralized monitoring, and defensive security operations.
+The environment also serves as a foundation for future security labs and exercises.

 ## Architecture